 Since then, the team has steadily gained attention and participation, featuring 138 students and 38 mentors in the 2016 season.
 Our students represent a unique, diverse subset of Carmel's population that all have a intense passion for STEM fields.
 We have 42 independent sponsoring companies, and our strong, long-term relationships have allowed employees from corporations such as Rolls Royce and Delphi to serve as mentors.
 This effective team structure has allowed us to develop great community relationships, provide STEM experiences to the public, and compete on the highest level of FIRST robotics.

 In addition, TechHOUNDS is heavily dedicated to spreading the message of FIRST in the community by promoting STEM, as well as volunteering to help improve the quality of life for all of our community members.
 Each year, we participate and sustain a variety of outreach events, demonstrations, and activities that make our community better.
-Our current emphasize lies in increasing minority representation in STEM, inspiring young students to pursue STEM education, and partnering STEM and special needs.
+Our current emphasis lies in increasing minority representation in STEM, inspiring young students to pursue STEM education, and partnering STEM and special needs.

 FIRST (For Inspiration and Recognition of Science and Technology) is a non-profit organization founded in 1989 and based in Manchester, New Hampshire that fosters the appreciation of science, engineering, technology, and innovation in youth all over the world.
 Founder Dean Kamen aspires to fulfill his vision: